Classic brick apartment building courtyard

 Ongoing income

-You receive regular distributions from the portfolio.
-Our team manages everything, working to grow your income over time.
+You receive quarterly distributions from a diversified portfolio.
+Our team manages all operations, working to grow NAV and income over time.

 The owner experience